Acquisition/Rehabilitation Program (for homes that NCHI owns)

-The desired level of NCHI’s “gap financing”, or the difference between the total costs of the organization and what an eligible person can afford, is up to $20,000 per project.
+The desired level of NCHI’s “gap financing”, or the difference between the total costs of the organization and what an eligible person can afford, varies per project.
 The gap financing will be in the form of a forgivable loan with provisions.

 Criteria for projects acquired by other funds:

 1. There is no established criteria for private funds unless established by the funding source.